gar1t/groktest/docs/reporting.md

 In this case, the user must compare expected and actual output and determine that the parse type `d` cannot match `'ten'` because it only matches integers.
-It would be helpful if Groktest isolated the pattern mismtach and offered information to help troubleshoot the problem.
+It would be helpful if Groktest isolated the pattern mismatch and offered information to help troubleshoot the problem.

 ### Wildcard

-The `wildcard` option presents a simpified alternative to `parse` in cases where any text can be matched.
+The `wildcard` option presents a simplified alternative to `parse` in cases where any text can be matched.

     >>> test("""